Eldadchb/activity-scheduler/README.md

    - Limitations on performers: In real life, a single performer cannot be in two places at once.
 I'd suggest modifying the challenge rules to reflect that

-   - UI blueprint: Adding a UI requirements document or a blueprint to the challenge could make it closer to a Frontend developer work.
-It would provide a clearer vision of what's expected from a design perspective and add another dimension to the challenge
+   - UI blueprint: Adding a UI requirements document or a blueprint would make the challenge more appropriately a Frontend developer task.
+It would provide a better vision of what's expected from a design perspective and add another dimension to the challenge

    - Basic Backend and database understanding: While the challenge is for a frontend position, I think it's importent to check a basic understanding of Backend and database